Visa interview for the Czech Republic

 1. Do you know the name of the President of the Czech Republic?

-4. Which countries share borders with the Czech Republic?
+4. Which countries border the Czech Republic?

 Contact us online